GammaAR/GammaAR/README.md

 - 🌏 Fresh graduated from Astronomy major

-- 🌱 I’m currently learning Data Analyst on TripleTen Indonesia (https://tripleten.com)
+- 🌱 I’m currently learning Data Analyst on TripleTen Indonesia (https://tripleten.com) and also Chinese Language

 - ❓ Ask me about anything related to Astronomy